jeroenrinzema/commander-boilerplate/README.md

-This is a boilerplate project for [commander](https://github.com/sysco-middleware/commander).
+This is a example [commander](https://github.com/jeroenrinzema/commander) project.
+The project represents a webshop shopping cart that

 ![The pattern](https://github.com/sysco-middleware/commander/wiki/commander-pattern.jpg)